emilieodegaard/master/src/README.md

 # Overview of files

 ## mpet
-Contains all code for solving and compute the a posteriori error estimates for the MPET equations with 1, 2 and 4 networks.
+Contains all code for solving and compute the a posteriori error estimates for the MPET model with 1, 2 and 4 networks.

 ## poisson
-Contains code to solve and compute the a posteriori error estimates for the Poisson problem .
+Contains code to solve and compute the a posteriori error estimates for the Poisson model.